About the Real Grizzlies

 Ten years on meet the real Grizzlies:

-Miranda Atatahak is currently serving as Deputy Mayor for the Hamlet of Kugluktuk.
+Miranda Atatahak is currently a Career Development Officer for the government of Nunavut.

-Kyle Aviak is studying to become a cop while working in a Diamond mine.
+Kyle Aviak is living in Yellowknife while working in a Diamond mine.

 “Screening The Grizzlies in Kugluktuk was energy on a whole other level.
 I had seen the movie at a couple other Film Festivals and it was amazing every time but sharing in the movie with my own People was without a doubt the most gut-wrenching, heart warming, nerve wracking, incredible experience.
 The house was packed.
 When the cast and crew began their opening remarks the crowd began to chant Team Grizzly cheers.
 That moment was so intense and so full of pride that it sent a shudder down my spine.
 I can see the faces of those in the audience that evening and hear your voices.
 I don’t think I will ever forget that moment.
 My heart swells and my eyes fill with tears as I remember it.”